noseglasses/Kaleidoscope-Papageno/README.md

 alias: my_abacabd_action = Key_Escape

-|my_lead_Key| -> "abacabd" : my_abacabd_action
+|my_lead_Key| -> "abacabd" : my_abacabd_action % "abacabd" is the sequence string.
 ```

-Whenever you press the lead key (here `my_lead_Key`), followed by the sequence `abacabd`, the action `my_abacabd_action` will be triggered.
+Whenever you press the lead key (here `my_lead_Key`), followed by the sequence of keys that matches `abacabd`, the action `my_abacabd_action` will be triggered.
+Pretty simple, isn't it?

-You can do the same without a lead key.
-Strictly speaking, due to the absence of the lead key, this is not a leader sequence anymore.
+You can also go without a lead key.
+Strictly speaking, due to the absence of the lead key, this is not a leader sequence anymore ;-)
 ```
 "abacabd" : my_abacabd_action
 ```

-As there are so many different possible alphabetic keyboard layouts (QWERTY, Dvorak, ...), no alphabetic key inputs are predefined.
+As there are so many different possible alphabetic keyboard layouts (QWERTY, Dvorak, ...), we did not predefine any alphabetic input keys.

+#### Sequence strings instead of key sequences (single note lines)

-Sequence strings are equivalent to the respective inputs being added as a note line.
+Sequence strings are equivalent to defining a single note line.
+This means that
 ```
 "abacabd" : my_abacabd_action
 ```